 - A second-run movie theater with cheap films, showcases, and performances

-- Scattered around the neighborhood there are plenty of restaurants, fast food joints, coffee shops, bars—Yelp suggests there’s about 40
+- Scattered around the neighborhood there are plenty of restaurants, fast food joints, coffee shops, bars—Yelp suggests there are about 40

-- Three major grocery stores with a fourth being rebuilt, making it easy to save money on groceries
+- Four major grocery stores—making it easy to save money on groceries

 - About half a dozen bodegas or small markets plus a couple of 7-11s